hebernielsen/Data_Mining_7331/README.md

 Added to the existing "Mini Project 1" folder my current version of the miniproject, namely ipynb file with "clean_code" in the title - which is my progress to date on this miniproject sans contributions from other team members.
 Updated the document that contains my responses to the mini project questions.

+19 february 2019
+Added to this folder zip files containing test and train data sets for the Plankton data base that I retrieved from Kaggle.
+Also added my in class 5 Jupyter python worksheet.